coinbase-samples/advanced-sdk-ts/README.md

 import { listAccounts } from "./rest/accounts";
 ```

-Here, the `listAccounts` endpoints is now imported and ready to be called.
+Here, the `listAccounts` endpoint is now imported and ready to be called.
 ___

 ## Making the request

-After the endpoint is imported, to make a request to the `listAccounts` endpoint, you would do it like so:
+After the endpoint is imported, make a request to the `listAccounts` endpoint like so:

 ```
 import { listAccounts } from "./rest/accounts";